-For the 2023 Trustees Report, the ultimate immigration assumptions remain unchanged from those used in the 2022 Trustees Report.
-Table 3.1 displays the annual immigration levels assumed for the 2023 Trustees Report as well as those assumed for the 2022 Trustees Report.
-Updated lawful permanent resident (LPR) immigration data result in a negligible change in the long-range OASDI actuarial balance.
-Updated other-than-LPR immigration data result in a decrease (worsening) in the actuarial balance of about 0.02 percent of taxable payroll.
-Additionally, the method for projecting the age distributions of LPR new arrival and adjustment of status immigrants has been modified to reflect a slightly older population at the time of attaining LPR status.
-This updated age distribution decreases the actuarial balance by about 0.02 percent of taxable payroll.
+For the 2024 Trustees Report, the ultimate immigration assumptions remain unchanged from those used in the 2023 Trustees Report.
+Table 3.1 displays the annual immigration levels assumed for the 2024 Trustees Report as well as those assumed for the 2023 Trustees Report.
+Updated other-than-lawful permanent resident (other-than-LPR) immigration data result in a decrease in the long-range OASDI actuarial balance of 0.01 percent of taxable payroll.
+Other updates to LPR and other-than-LPR immigration, including the new other-than-LPR immigration path to the ultimate assumptions, result in an additional decrease in the actuarial balance of 0.01 percent of taxable payroll.
+Thus, the combined immigration changes result in a decrease in the actuarial balance of 0.02 percent of taxable payroll.

-The annual number of immigrants attaining LPR status has averaged around 1.06 million persons per year for fiscal years 2010 through 2019, the last decade prior to the pandemic.
-Based on this average and the belief that the number of future immigrants attaining LPR status in the category of immediate relatives of U.S. citizens will remain close to recent levels, the Trustees' intermediate ultimate assumption is retained at 1.05 million new LPRs per year for the 2023 Trustees Report.
-The Trustees made no change to the assumption that legal emigration out of the Social Security area will be 25 percent of the number of immigrants attaining LPR status, or 262,500 per year, ultimately.
+The annual number of immigrants attaining LPR status has averaged 1.06 million persons per year for fiscal years 2010 through 2019, the last decade prior to the pandemic.
+Based on this average and the belief that the number of future immigrants attaining LPR status in the category of immediate relatives of U.S. citizens will remain close to recent levels (prior to the pandemic), the Trustees' intermediate ultimate assumption is retained at 1.05 million new LPRs per year for the 2024 Trustees Report.
+The Trustees retained the assumption that legal emigration out of the Social Security area will be 25 percent of the number of immigrants attaining LPR status, or 262,500 per year, ultimately.

-There were no changes to the other-than-LPR immigration model for the 2023 Trustees Report.
+There were no changes to the other-than-LPR immigration model for the 2024 Trustees Report.
 The model projects the annual other-than-LPR immigration flows in three main components: (1) the other-than-LPR immigrants entering the Social Security area each year, (2) those who leave the stock of other-than-LPR immigrants and move outside the Social Security area, and (3) the other-than-LPR immigrants who adjust status to become LPRs, thereby leaving other-than-LPR status.
 The net other-than-LPR immigration is equal to the gross level of other-than-LPR immigration, less other-than-LPR emigration out of the Social Security area, and less those who adjust status to become LPRs.

-The model projects these annual other-than-LPR immigrant flows, and further projects the stock of other-than-LPR immigrants in three specific categories: (1) those who have temporary legal status ("nonimmigrants"), (2) those who never had legal status ("never-authorized"), and (3) those who originally entered legally as nonimmigrants but overstayed their visas ("visaoverstayers").
+The model projects these annual other-than-LPR immigrant flows, and further projects the stock of other-than-LPR immigrants in three specific categories: (1) those who have temporary legal status ("nonimmigrants"), (2) those who never had legal status ("never-authorized"), and (3) those who originally entered legally as nonimmigrants but overstayed their visas ("visa-overstayers").

-Using this model of other-than-LPR immigration, the level of net other-than-LPR immigration, under the intermediate alternative, is projected to be about 561,000 persons for 2030, 470,000 persons for 2050, and 428,000 persons for 2090.
-The average level of net other-than-LPR immigration during the 75-year projection period is approximately 485,000 persons per year.
+Using this model of other-than-LPR immigration, the level of net other-than-LPR immigration, under the intermediate alternative, is projected to be about 561,000 persons for 2030, 472,000 persons for 2050, and 428,000 persons for 2090.
+The average level of net other-than-LPR immigration during the 75-year projection period is approximately 476,000 persons per year.
 The following table presents the annual net immigration levels for the intermediate alternative.